minecraft-py/docs-zh/docs/launcher.md

 python -m launcher
 ```

-## Changes
+!!! note
 	The launcher can change over time and even extraordinarily.
 	I remember what it looked like before, it's changed a bit, but it's not the same.
 	In the future it won't remember what it *was* today, but every change it
 	makes will be for the better in quality and style.